DragonPlayerX/ScreenshotManager/README.md

 - Message:
     - {vrcname} = VRChat name
+    - {world} = World name the image is taken in (requires the built-in metadata saving or metadata from LagFreeScreenshots to be enabled)
     - {creationtime} = Image creation time formatted with the "CreationTimeFormat" value of the webhook file
     - {timestamp:\<value\>} = Embed the Discord Timestamp support

+### How does the compression works?

+The Webhook config file contains an property called "CompressionThreshold" (default value is -1).
+Already existing Webhook config files does not have this property so it will use the default value but you can just add it to the config if you need to.

+You only have to set the compression threshold to the upload limit (in megabyte) of your Discord Webhook (Normal Server: 8 MB, Level 2 Boost: 50 MB, Level 3 Boost: 100MB).
+Setting the value to -1 will result in disabling the compression.

+The image compression will only work for **PNG** images because it converts these to **JPEG** images which are less quality but also less file size.

 ### How to use Discord Timestamps